timfpark/local-alignment/README.md

 # local-alignment

-Performs local sequence alignment between two arrays of arbitrary type using the Smith-Waterman algorithm.
+Performs local sequence alignment between two arrays of arbitrary type using the [Smith-Waterman algorithm](https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm).

 This algorithm is often utilized in bioinformatics to do alignment between two sequenced DNA segments.
-Local alignment signifies that the algorithm strives to find the largest subsequence in the two arrays that be aligned subject to a similarity function (versus a global alignment between the entirety of both arrays where large subsegments might vary greatly).
+Local alignment signifies that the algorithm strives to find the largest subsequence in the two arrays that can be aligned subject to a similarity function (versus a global alignment between the entirety of both arrays where large subsegments might vary greatly).

 ## Installation